ids-s1-21/website/content/assessments/project.en.md

 ### Deliverables

-1. Proposal     - due Tuesday, 26 Oct, at 16:00
+1. Proposal     - due Tuesday, 26 Oct, at 16:00 UK
-1. Presentation - due Friday, 3 Dec, at 09:00 as pre-recorded video or live presentation in workshop
+1. Presentation - due Friday, 3 Dec, at 09:00 UK as pre-recorded video or live presentation in workshop
-1. Write-up     - due Friday, 3 Dec, at 09:00
+1. Write-up     - due Friday, 3 Dec, at 09:00 UK

 #### Proposal